is not enough.

 Reinventing the future.

-As the software and internet revolution enters its fourth decade with record-high profits for Silicon Valley, a few insiders may already sense that something is off with the state of innovation today.
-Yet, when the profits are this high, those misgivings get nowhere very fast.
+As the software and internet revolution enters its fourth decade with record-high profits for Silicon Valley, a few insiders may suspect that something is off with the state of innovation today, but when profits are this high, it’s easy for those misgivings to get nowhere very fast.

-For the 21st century to succeed, we need more technology companies, but we also need our technology companies to do more.
+For the 21st century to succeed, we need new technology companies, but we also need those technology companies to do more.
 We can no longer make progress with the easy answers of the past.
-To rediscover our way forward, we can never stop reinventing the future.
+To walk the straight and narrow path forward, we can never tire nor ever cease to reinvent the future.

 Every great venture is refoundable.